DefinitionThis section has been translated automatically.

 Patients with small or medium-sized defects (up to 10 mm) often remain asymptomatic into adulthood.

 ImagingThis section has been translated automatically.

-In the x-ray thorax there are typical signs of congenital vitiligo with left-right shunt:
+In the X-ray thorax, typical signs of congenital vitia with left-right shunt are found:

 - increased lung perfusion

-- increased pulmonary vascular drawing (also known as pulmonary plethora [Stierle 2014]; this weakens in the development of pulmonary vascular disease [Kasper 2015])
+- increased pulmonary vascular drawing (also called pulmonary plethora [Stierle 2014]; this weakens with the development of pulmonary vascular disease [Kasper 2015])

 - prominent pulmonary arch

 - enlarged atrium on the right